 - Fruits and vegetable consumption helps support the immune system by supplying essential nutrients for its functioning.

-- Fruits and vegetables consumption helps provide fibre which acts as prebiotic (food for good bacteria) and this supports a healthy gut flora.
+- Fruits and vegetable consumption helps provide fiber which acts as prebiotic (food for good bacteria) and this supports a healthy gut flora.

-- The consumption of fruits and vegetables in their whole form provides lots of fibre which also helps promote healthy bowel movements by providing bulk and helping to prevent constipation.
+- The consumption of fruits and vegetables in their whole form provides lots of fiber which also helps promote healthy bowel movements by providing bulk and helping to prevent constipation.

 - Fruits and vegetables provide many nutrients and antioxidants to help protect against free radical damage and inflammation, which can cause diseases such as cancer and heart disease.